Ethorbit/nzc-docker/README.md

 Every user has their own SSH / SFTP access.
 This is how you'll manage the files for every service.

+### Viewing logs
+Beyond using `docker logs` (Documented on Docker's website), you can also do:
+* `docker exec -it nzc-rsyslog-1 /bin/sh`
+* `ls -laht /logs/`
+* `cat <file>`

+Staff members can also view rsyslog log files from inside SFTP.

 ### Admin Webpanels
 Provided from the nginx webserver is an admin page with Portainer and PHPMyAdmin to manage most stuff in the browser. - `https://admin.domain/`

 You can use PHPMyAdmin to manage MySQL and Portainer to manage all the containers.

-This project relies on a Makefile which Portainer knows nothing about, so it is recommended that you **do not** use Portainer to re-create containers and only use it to start, stop, restart, view logs, attach and enter commands.
+This project relies on a Makefile which Portainer knows nothing about, so it is recommended that you **do not** use Portainer to re-create containers and **only use it to** start, stop, restart, view logs, attach and enter commands.
 And while possible, it is also not recommended to use it to change users, teams or passwords - do that in the config files and then re-create the container(s).

 ## Help
 If you need more info on the makefile, use: `make help`